Global existence of smooth solution to relativistic membrane equation with large data: Globally smooth solution in the small data region I

-The main aim of this section is to prove the following proposition \begin{proposition} Assuming the solution to RME satisfies \eqref{M-eq-0-order} on $C_{\delta}$ (see Proposition \ref{pro4.4}), then there exists a unique global solution to RME \eqref{1.1} in the small data region.
+The main goal of this section is to prove the following proposition, which can show the global existence of small solution to RME in Region {\rm I}. \begin{proposition} Assume the solution to the RME satisfies \eqref{decay-C} on $C_{\delta}$ (see Proposition \ref{pro4.4}), then there exists a uniquely global solution to the RME \eqref{1.1} in the small data region.
 Moreover, the solution enjoys the following energy estimate

-for $t\geq 1$, $12 \leq N$ and $C(I_{N+3}(\psi_0, \psi_1))$ depends on the data up to $N+3$ order of derivatives. \end{proposition}
+for $t\geq 1$, $12 \leq N$ and $C(I_{N}(\psi_0, \psi_1))$ depends on the data up to $N+1$ order of derivatives. \end{proposition}

-\begin{proof} The proof is based on the bootstrap argument.
-We assume that the solution exists up to time $t$ and for all $1\leq t^{'}\leq t$, there is a large constant $M$ such that
+\begin{proof} The proof is based on a bootstrap argument.
+We assume that the solution exists up to time $t$ and for all $1\leq t^{\prime}\leq t$, there is a large constant $M$ to be determined such that

 It suffices to prove that at the end, we could choose $M$ such that it only depends on the initial data.
-By Klainerman-Sobolev inequality, we see that for $p\leq N-3$
+By the Klainerman-Sobolev inequality, we see that for $p\leq N-3$,

 This shows that $\partial\phi$ is small with proper decay estimate.